jdmonin/JSettlers2/Readme.md

 If you do use the database, you can give users a nickname and password to use when they log in and play.
 People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.
-Optionally game results can also be stored in the database, see next section; results are not stored by default.
+Optionally game results and stats can also be saved in the database, see next section; those aren't saved by default.

 ### Parameters and game option defaults: